 My life has been shared between two countries, the United States and Mexico.
 In Mexico, I’ve experienced the hard rural life of my parents and in Los Angeles, the life of the inner city.
 I am a person made up from experiences from both of these worlds.
 I am Mexican but I am also American and I have the privilege of being able to exist in both simultaneously.
 I am aware of the reality that an ethnic and racial border exists between people and that it is destroying the bond that we have as a human race.
 Culture does not honor borders.
 Culture is about change and growth.
-I feel that it is my responsibility as a printmaker to be a vehicle not only for culture but to also inspire a sensibility of the creative and a weapon for social justice.
+I feel that it is my responsibility as a printmaker to be a vehicle not only for culture but to also inspire a sensibility of the creative as a formidable weapon for social justice.

 Spending summers with my family in the town of El Teúl, I spent many hours listening to my grandparents’ stories.
 In the United States, my history and the stories of people like me have been largely ignored or blotted out all together.
 We are told we don’t belong here, that we are alien to this country when nothing could be further from the truth.
 My grandmother’s stories reminded me of who I am and where I come from.
 One time she told me something that instilled in me a great anxiety.
-She said, “For every Indian that dies a whole library is set on fire”.
+She said, “For every elder that dies a whole library is set on fire”.

 My work records, through images, these stories and the events that have shaped my life but also touch on the allegorical and universal experiences shared by many.
 Stories that transform space into place and give meaning to our existence, stories grandmothers tell of guardian angels by bedsides, of the devil dancing on roof tops, stories of hardships past when things seemed dark and uncertain.
 All these narratives are important and they touch on history as well as on the impact of politics, ecology and unrest in our society.
 Each piece I make is a voice to memory, an artistic artifact recalling old words that fade with time, a celebration of the survival of a culture and a reflection of people as one human race.